 Pilot before committing and scaling

-It might be scary to move to something new if your current system works, even though it works not as effectively as you want it to.
+It might be scary to move to something new if your current system works, even though it works not as effectively as you want it to — but learning how to use AI in testing removes most of that uncertainty.

 Yet, you don’t need to commit from the outset, start a pilot project.
 Focus on areas where autonomous testing can create immediate value.
 For instance, regression testing.
-This type is based on repetitive tasks and has a critical role in ensuring stability after updates.
+This type is based on repetitive tasks and has a critical role in ensuring stability after updates, making it one of the easiest areas to apply AI in test automation for quick wins.

 The chain of actions is simple: